krishanu-2001/Edgar-Database-Analyser/README.md

 ## Libraries/Code sources

-Except for the ReChart and Tailwind CSS library for frontend most functionality is written in Vanilla-Js.
+Except for the ReChart and Tailwind CSS library for frontend most functionality is written in Vanilla-Js and React-Js.
 Python toolkit is created using beautiful soup and sklearn library.

 Some icon images have been sourced from Font Awesome 5.
 The license is at [this link](https://fontawesome.com/license/free).
 No changes (except scaling) were made to these images.